timgit/pg-boss/docs/readme.md

 * **db** - object

     Passing an object named db allows you "bring your own database connection".
-    Setting this option ignores all of the above settings.
-The interface required for db is a single function called `executeSql` that accepts a SQL string and an optional array of parameters.
-This should return a promise that resolves an object just like the pg module: a `rows` array with results and `rowCount` property that contains affected records after an update operation.
+This option may be beneficial if you'd like to use an existing database service with its own connection pool.
+Setting this option will bypass the above configuration.

+    The expected interface is a function named `executeSql` that allows the following code to run without errors.

     ```js
-    {
-      // resolves Promise
-      executeSql(text, [value])
-    }
+    const text = "select 1 as value1 from table1 where bar = $1"
+    const values = ['foo']

+    const { rows, rowCount } = await executeSql(text, values)

+    assert(rows[0].value1 === 1)
+    assert(rowCount === 1)
     ```

-    This option may be beneficial if you'd like to use an existing database service with its own connection pool.

 * **schema** - string, defaults to "pgboss"